Pros and Cons of Same-Day Dental Implants

 How to Take Final Impression for Complete Denture?

-- Our dentist checks that gums and tissues are healthy and makes any necessary adjustments to improve the fit.
+- Our dentist checks that your gums and tissues are healthy and makes any necessary adjustments to the final impression tray.

-- The material hardens in a few minutes while you stay still.
+- The material hardens in 2 to 5 minutes while you stay still.

 - We gently remove the tray and send the mold to the lab for the final dentures.